What Prime Day Looks Like With Rising Prices Everywhere

 "Something like Prime Day, which promises HUGE deals with a changing rotation of new offers every time you go back to the site, is still novel," Kodali said in an email.

 You can also find midsummer discounts beyond Amazon.
-Prime Day now faces off against Best Buy's "Black Friday in July" sale and Walmart's "Deals for Days" event.
+Prime Day now faces off against Best Buy's "Black Friday in July" and other sales.

 There are also signs that some discounts will be better than you might expect.
 Target, for example, has a lot of overstock to clear out because pandemic supply chain issues have started to clear up, including on flat-screen TVs.